kauereblin/learn/12factor/README.md

 A 12FA is tracked in a version control system, with one codebase per app.

-Distrubuted systems are composed of many apps, each with its own codebase, which are sometimes deployed together.
+Distributed systems are composed of many apps, each with its own codebase, which are sometimes deployed together.

 Sharing the same code in multiple codebases is a violation of the 12FA.
 Instead, extract the shared code into libraries, and include through *dependencies*.